vaadin-learning-center/lit-element-tutorial-starting-a-lit-element-project/readme.md

-# LitElement tutorial starter
+# LitElement tutorial

-This is the starting point for a tutorial series teaching you how to build an application with LitElement, Redux, Webpack, and Vaadin router.
+Code for the first part of a LitElement app tutorial.

 You can find the text and video tutorials here:
 TODO add link